Multi-purpose fighter P-38 "Lightning"

 Nevertheless, the P-38 is not so perfect as follows from the article, and in a maneuvering battle accompanied by bombers on the Western Front, he did not show himself very well (just for some time the Allies did not have worthy fighter escorts for long-range escort), which required its replacement by others more advanced machines, in particular P-59 having recovered from childhood illnesses, he quickly ousted the Lightning for the role of attack aircraft.

-I'm sorry, but the R-59 Aircomet is the first American jet fighter (pictured) to be used for training purposes only.
+Sorry, but the P-59 Aircomet was the first American jet fighter (pictured) and was used for training purposes only.

 2 October 2015 09: 17